svenbolte/wp-doodlez/README.md

 ## Why this fork?
 the main project was not updated for years now.
 I needed some features and added them to the project.
 Completed the german and german formal translations.
-Added method to use structure for polls (only one answer allowed)
+Added method to use structure for polls (only one answer allowed) Added quiz custom post type "question" to make a 4 answers and single answer quiz with results certificate. questions can be played as hangman, when answer ist suitable

 ## GDPR (DSGVO) notice
 Participiants do net need to enter their full name (a nick name would do).